07777683637 rlloydpr@btinternet.com

 Adele has performed as a soloist for many ensembles throughout the UK.

-International engagements have included concerts in Spain, Italy, Czech republic and Canada.
+International engagements have included concerts in Spain, Italy, Czech Republic and Canada.

 She has performed with Longborough Festival Opera, Grange Park opera, and most recently Welsh National Opera.

-In addition to her operatic work she has recorded with the Pontarddulais Male Voice choir, Côr Meibion Llanelli and Morriston RFC male voice choir.
+In addition to her operatic work she has recorded with the Pontarddulais Male Voice choir and Morriston RFC male voice choir.

-Tickets are now available for a major concert to be staged at Ffwrnes Theatre, Llanelli on Saturday, May 19, 2018 (7pm).
+Meanwhile, tickets are now available for a major concert to be staged at Ffwrnes Theatre, Llanelli on Saturday, May 19, 2018 (7pm).

 An array of stars will perform a very special evening of song in celebration of Llanelli Rotary Club marking its landmark Centenary Year.